ncatlab/nlab-content/pages/0/7/5/3/3570/content.md

 The **Warsaw circle** is a [[topological space]] that serves to illustrate some of the ideas of [[shape theory]].

 A topological space  may have very little separating it from '[[manifold]]ness', yet a 'singularity' can cause havoc!
-The simple example, here, is known as the __Warsaw Circle__ as it was studied extensively by K. Borsuk and his Polish collaborators, see the book ([Borsuk]{#Borsuk}).
+The simple example, here, is known as the __Warsaw Circle__ as it was studied extensively by K. Borsuk and his Polish collaborators, see the book ([Borsuk 75](#Borsuk75)).

 ## Definition